 International Houmous Day Smorls Q&A

-In celebration of International Houmous Day, Jude interviewed Sarah from Smorls Kitchen.
-Read about her passion for the chickpea based dip and how she elevated this vegan foodie favourite to new flavour popping hights;
+Nikolina interviewed Sarah from Smorl’s Kitchen at Brighton Open Market.
+Read about her passion for the chickpea based dip and how she elevated this vegan foodie favourite to new flavour popping heights;

 When did Houmous first happen for you?